saparkhan99/fire_detection/README.md

 # fire_detection
 Fire detection model is based on the yolov7.
-The model was trained to differentiate two clases: smoke and fire.
+The model was trained to differentiate two clases: smoke and fire with the dataset from kaggle.

-The following dataset from kaggle was used: